vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

 The ``mappings`` declaration allows developers to expose HTTP endpoints, and map the varous supported HTTP operations to an associated handler.

-The handler can process the HTTP reqeust and provide a response, including both the `HTTP status code <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`__, as well as the response body.
+The handler can process the HTTP request and provide a response, including both the `HTTP status code <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`__, as well as the response body.

 Our SmartApp will expose two endpoints:

-- The ``/switch`` endpoint will support a GET request.
-A GET request to this endpoint will return state information for the configured switch.
+- The ``/switches`` endpoint will support a GET request.
+A GET request to this endpoint will return state information for the configured switches.

-- The ``/switch/:command`` endpoint will support a PUT request.
-A PUT request to this endpoint will execute the specified command (``"on"`` or ``"off"``) on the configured switch.
+- The ``/switches/:command`` endpoint will support a PUT request.
+A PUT request to this endpoint will execute the specified command (``"on"`` or ``"off"``) on the configured switches.

 .. tip::